0xB370/Contacts-App/README.md

 - Run _npm start_.

-- Open your browser in _localhost:3000_.
+- Open your browser at _localhost:3000_.